andrianoid/helloUiPath-sample/README.md

 ## UiPath Project

 The UiPath project accepts two input arguments:

 - `in_greeting`
 - `in_name`

+The process will simply log a message in the format:

+	in_greeting + " " + in_name + "!!!!"

 There are three simple test cases that are published:

 - `EnglishCase`
 - `FrenchCase`
 - `SpanishCase`

-## GitHub Actions Workflows
+## GitHub Actions Environment

-### Environment Setup
+### Tools / Prerequisites

-In these examples, **Orchestrator Authentication** is handled with [External Applications](https://docs.uipath.com/automation-cloud/docs/managing-external-applications).
+In these example workflows, **Orchestrator Authentication** is handled with [External Applications](https://docs.uipath.com/automation-cloud/docs/managing-external-applications).

 [UiPath CLI](https://www.myget.org/feed/uipath-dev/package/nuget/UiPath.CLI) is used for Pack and Deploy functionality.
+It is light-weight and no installation is required.

 A [GitHub-hosted runner](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) (windows-latest) is used to run the workflows.